javitocor/doctor-app/README.md

 # Doctor Appointments App

->  A webapp that allows the doctor/patient sing up or log in, the patient can book appointments with the doctor.
+>  A web app that allows the doctor/patient sign up or log in, the patient can book appointments with the doctor.
 The app is based in 3 models, Doctor, Patient and Appointments.
 Only a Patient user can create appointments wit the Doctor users.
 To book an appointment the patient must send 3 photos to the Doctor to create a 3d image.
 Built with Ruby on Rails.

 Additional description about the project and its features.